sdnewhop/grinder/docs/labs/1-aisec-scan-example/README.md

 ...
 ```
-Wait until scanning process will finish (it will take some time, which is depends on your network connection, API plan, Shodan API endpoint load etc.).
+Wait until the scanning process will finish (it will take some time, which depends on your network connection, API plan, Shodan API endpoint load, etc.).

 ### Results Structure
-When scanning process is finished, you can see the results in `grinder/results/` directory.
+When the scanning process is finished, you can see the results in `grinder/results/` directory.
 The structure of the results is:
 ```bash
 results
 ├── csv